snus-kin/twitter.nim/README.md

 To use the library, `import twitter` and compile with `-d:ssl`

-Note: only the standard (free) endpoints are wrapped.
-All mentioned in the [API Reference Index](https://developer.twitter.com/en/docs/api-reference-index) have been implemented, please open an issue if you find one that isn't in this reference.
+Note: only the free endpoints are wrapped.
+All mentioned in the [API Reference Index](https://developer.twitter.com/en/docs/api-reference-index) have been implemented, please open an issue if you find one that isn't in this reference or if anything new's been added I haven't seen yet.

 ## Example